TheRandomLabs/Scoop-Bucket/README.md

 * This is the latest version of Spotify.
 * Unlike [Ash258's version](https://github.com/Ash258/scoop-Ash258/blob/master/bucket/Spotify.json),
 this version installs completely silently and to the Scoop directory.
+* Spotify's built-in updater is disabled, and Scoop should be used to update it instead.
 * Spotify should be installed locally and not globally.
 * This cannot be installed concurrently with `spotify-blockthespot`.